 If you have grounds to lodge a Caveat you should contact a specialist in contentious probate disputes to talk through the next steps.

-Steps should be taken straight away to investigate the causes of concern that gave rise to the Caveat being issued.
+For this reason steps should be taken straight away to investigate the causes of concern that gave rise to the Caveat being issued.
 That might involve contacting witnesses to see if the Will was properly signed, or collating evidence to show that the Deceased lacked capacity when the Will was written.
-Whatever the grounds for the Caveat, anyone wishing to challenge the issue of a Grant of Probate or Letters of Administration.
+Whatever the grounds for the Caveat, anyone wishing to challenge the issue of a Grant of Probate or Letters of Administration should take legal advice on how to investigate their concerns.

-For more information, please contact a member of our Contentious Trust & Probate team.
+For more information, please contact a member of our Contentious Trust & Probate team here.

 The information on this site about legal matters is provided as a general guide only.
 Although we try to ensure that all of the information on this site is accurate and up to date, this cannot be guaranteed.
 The information on this site should not be relied upon or construed as constituting legal advice and Howes Percival LLP disclaims liability in relation to its use.
 You should seek appropriate legal advice before taking or refraining from taking any action.